E-detectors: a nonparametric framework for sequential change detection: Nonparametric sequential change detection using e-detectors

 \end{definition}

 When $j = 1$, the $\e_j$-process is simply a standard e-process, which tests whether the data distribution is different from the proclaimed null (pre-change) distribution.
-Similarly, for $j > 1$, each $\e_j$-process can be viewed as an e-process that begins at time $j$, and tests the null hypothesis of a distributional change having occurred at (or around) time $j$.
+For $j > 1$, each $\e_j$-process can be viewed as an e-process that begins at time $j$, and tests whether the data occurring after time $j$ are well explained by the null hypothesis.

 \begin{definition}[SR and CUSUM e-detectors] Based on a sequence of e-processes $\{\Lambda^{(j)}\}_{j \geq 1}$, define SR and CUSUM e-detectors $M^\SR$ and $M^\CS$, respectively by $M_0^\SR = M_0^\CS:= 0$ and for each $n \geq 1$,